Liberal-Progressive

 Liberal-Progressive was a label used by a number of candidates in Canadian elections between 1925 and 1953.
-In federal and Ontario politics, there was no Liberal-Progressive party: it was an alliance between two parties.
-In Manitoba, a party existed with this name.
+In federal and Ontario politics there was no Liberal-Progressive Party, as such.
+The term generally referred to candidates endorsed by Liberal and Progressive constituency associations or to individual candidates who claimed the label, sometimes running against a straight Liberal or straight Progressive candidate.
+In Manitoba, a party existed with this name provincially, and Liberal-Progressives ran federally in Manitoba under the leadership of Robert Forke, with the support of the Liberal Party.

 Federal politics

-With the Progressive Party of Canada's 1921 electoral breakthrough, Canadian federal politics operated under a "three party system" for the first time.
-The Liberal Party of Canada under William Lyon Mackenzie King tried to deal with this situation by co-opting the Progressives, offering to form a coalition with them.
+With the Progressive Party's 1921 electoral breakthrough, Canadian federal politics operated under a "three party system" for the first time.
+The Liberal Party under William Lyon Mackenzie King tried to deal with this situation by co-opting the Progressives, offering to form a coalition with them.
 The Progressive Party refused.
-But by 1926, the party had split and some Progressives decided to support the Liberals, running as liberal progressive or Liberal-Labour-Progressive candidates or similar variations.
+But by 1926, the party had split and some Progressives decided to support the Liberals, running as Liberal-Progressive or Liberal-Labour-Progressives, or similar variations.
 This phenomenon occurred particularly in the 1925 election and the 1926 election.
-A number of Liberal-Progressive Members of Parliament became full-fledged Liberals in the 1930s.
+A number of Liberal-Progressive Members of Parliament (MPs) became full-fledged Liberals in the 1930s.
 There was one Independent Liberal-Progressive candidate in 1925.

-In the 1925 election, only one candidate ran under the Liberal Progressive banner.
-He was unsuccessful.
+In the 1925 election, only one candidate ran—unsuccessfully—under the Liberal Progressive banner.
+There was also one Independent Liberal-Progressive candidate that year.

-In the 1926 election, 11 candidates ran as Liberal-Progressives: eight in Manitoba (the entire Progressive contingent who had decided to nominate joint candidates with the Liberals), all of whom were elected, and three unsuccessful candidates in Ontario.
-A ninth Manitoba Liberal-Progressive, Robert Forke who was the group's leader, was acclaimed in a by-election later in the year and was appointed to the Cabinet.
-These candidates were not opposed by the Liberal Party in the election and ran with the understanding that they would sit with and support the Liberals in the Parliament and attend Liberal caucus meetings.
-Mackenzie King's Liberals alone did not have a majority of seats in the House of Commons after the 1926 election, but were able to form a minority government (that was for all intents and purposes a majority government) with the support of the Liberal-Progressives in the house.
+In the 1926 election, twelve candidates ran as Liberal-Progressives and eight were elected, including seven in Manitoba and one in Saskatchewan.
+There were three unsuccessful candidates in Ontario.
+Manitoba Liberal-Progressive, Robert Forke, who was the group's leader, was appointed to the Cabinet.
+These candidates were not opposed by the Liberal Party in the election and ran with the understanding that they would sit with and support the Liberals in Parliament and attend Liberal caucus meetings.
+Mackenzie King's Liberals alone did not have a majority of seats in the House of Commons after the 1926 election, but were able to form a minority government with the support of the Liberal-Progressives in the house.
 This government lasted for four years.
-The Liberal-Progressives also had their own caucus meetings (in addition to attending Liberal meetings) and developed their own politics on certain issues, particularly in relation to agriculture.
+The Liberal-Progressives also had their own caucus meetings and developed their own politics on certain issues, particularly in relation to agriculture.
 For example, they were critical of the 1927 federal budget for not reducing tariffs, a long-time Progressive demand.

 In the 1930 election, eight Liberal-Progressives ran in Manitoba, but only two were elected.
 One candidate was defeated by a Liberal candidate.